sern-handler/tools/packages/poster/README.md

 ## Extra
 For fully typed responses (which i do not recommend), cast your response.
-An example exists [here] (../poster/test/spec.ts).
+An example exists [here](../poster/test/spec.ts).
 Also I don't know if they work for every single type, if they dont, I will fix it if it is a serious issue.

 ## Developing